OldSchoolNewWorld/OSNW-WPF-Custom-Dialog-Models/Models/README.md

 state.
   - This approach could be taken if there is a desire to load an icon from a file that might be modified externally.
+	- Example implementations are shown in `OSNW.Dialog.DialogHost.New()`.
 - Copy the application icon
-  - This might be done if consuming software wants internal dialogs or third-party dialogs from a DLL to display the application icon on the dialog itself and in the taskbar.
+  - This might be done if consuming software wants internal dialogs, or third-party dialogs from a DLL, to display the application icon on the dialog itself and in the taskbar.
 That can, in turn, be blocked by the creator of a hosted dialog by not exposing `Icon` in the `DialogHost`.
+	- An example implementation is shown in `HostedDialogButton_Click()` in the sample application.
 - Assign by the consuming code
   - This is probably pointless for the embedded model except for something related to changes that reflect state.
   - In the hosted dialog case, apply that to the host, which is all that is reachable.
+	- Example implementations are shown in `OSNW.Dialog.DialogHost.New()`.
 - Copy a custom overridable icon
-  - UNTESTED.
-DOES THIS WORK?
   - The XAML syntax for the embedded dialog model is different from the syntax for the window in a DLL and hosted dialog models.
   - Add the icon file (ex.
 Dialog.ico) to the dialog or application project.
   - Set "Build Action" for (ex.
-Dialog.ico) to "Resource".
+Dialog.ico) to "None".
   - Set "Copy to Output Directory" for (ex.
-Dialog.ico) to "Copy always".
+Dialog.ico) to "Copy if newer".
   - Copy any icon file, prior to starting the application and with the expected name, to replace the original icon file.